 Holly graduated from Guangzhou university of Chinese Medicine with the Master's degree of Integrated Western and Chinese Medicine in Guangzhou, China.
 She started her Chinese Medicine clinical practice in the Traditional Chinese Medicine (TCM) outpatient department in a hospital in China.
 During her 9 years of clinical practice she used different approaches of TCM therapies such as herbal, food therapy, acupuncture and moxibustion.
 She believes that our body has the ability of self-healing.
 Since TCM is also closely related with food she completed her graduate studies in nutrition at Mount Saint Vincent University.
 Holly was a yoga instructor in China and enjoys traveling.

 Join our team!

 Our team is growing and we are looking for innovative, passionate and skilled practitioners to add to our group!
 You must be culturally competent as we work with a diverse clientele.
-See below for current opportunities and apply by emailing your resume.
-We look forward to meeting you!
+See below for current opportunities and apply by emailing your resume to firstname.lastname@example.org

 We are currently looking for a part-time physical therapist.
 You must be able to primarily work with children.

 Send us your resume, we would love to meet you!

 We are currently looking for a part-time professional with counselling experience to work with people of all ages.